farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 <img src="images/power_shell_4_here.PNG" width="2560" height="540">

 We execute command `docker container ls --all` to find out the number of containers that exist and their names eg d40836790a39.
-After that we move the 2 script files and the folder that contains the TensorFlow Lite Support libray inside specific locations of the container:
+After that we move the 2 script files and the folder that contains the TensorFlow Lite Support files inside specific locations of the container:
 - First execute `docker cp build_support_aar.sh d40836790a39:/tensorflow_src/tensorflow/lite/tools/` to insert it at `d40836790a39` container and inside `tensorflow_src/tensorflow/lite/tools` folder
 - Second move tensorflow_lite_support folder inside the container by executing `docker cp tensorflow_lite_support d40836790a39:/tensorflow_src`
 - Third execute `docker cp build_support_aar_with_docker.sh d40836790a39:/` to move the second script file at the container